 The same group also coordinates mobile vendors for lunch at ten plus Ohio State University Medical Center locations.
 You can find a schedule -> HERE.

 And HERE is a map of sites.
 The vendors currently serve lunch at most sites Monday to Friday.

 App(lication)s exist to find food trucks.
 Some have come and gone (Hungerly) and others have come and fizzled (Eat Street, Roaming Hunger and Street Food – Columbus).
-The only app / finder worth your time is (and it should continue to get better) Street Food Finder but it is not widely used.
+This app / finder worth is your best option to find a majority of mobile food vendors Street Food Finder but it is not widely used.
 What makes this the best?
 It works.
-It meets the needs of the Food Truck owners because it is easy for them to use and saves time by propogating information to several social media platforms.
-It is good for customers because it is good food food truck owners, so there is actually current information on Street Food Finder which ensures it is worth looking at and easy to put to use.
 The creator of Street Food Finder lived in Columbus for a while and consulted with Food Truck owners and Street Eats Columbus to make sure his product met the needs of everyone.
 It started as a chicken or the egg situation: if the owners don’t put information into StreetFoodFinder then customers won’t use it, but food truck owners had to be OK with putting in information when no one was using StreetFoodFinder so that people could see that it does work.
 Make sense?
 That is the challenge for many vendors.
 And that is why you need to use it – for positive reinforcement.

 And you have this site to find out about new vendors, we don’t write about all of them, we will try to write about those that are new, interesting concepts or the best.

 Getting a Food Truck for a workplace, event or wedding.